Oscar Holmes: Biography

 In August 1942, with the United States now in World War II, Holmes read in The New York Times that the United States Navy was offering reserve commissions to those with a pilot's license and 125 hours of flying time to become flight instructors or deliver aircraft.
 Despite admitting that he only had 90 hours in the air, he was accepted.
 He was sworn in on 28 September, with his commission dated 14 September.
 The Navy was, at that time, still segregated – African Americans were only accepted as steward's mates, not as officers – but once again the authorities assumed he was white.
 Holmes later admitted he knew about the Navy's policy, "but they didn't ask me and I didn't tell them".
 By the time his superiors discovered their mistake, it would have been embarrassing to admit it, so they did nothing.
-(In fact, he continued to work, eat and sleep alongside white officers, unlike other African-American servicemen, who were segregated.)
+He continued to work, eat and sleep alongside white officers, unlike other African-American servicemen, who were segregated.
 He successfully completed flight instructor training at Colgate University, Naval Air Station Corpus Christi, Naval Air Station Glenview and Naval Air Station New Orleans, and was made a Naval Aviator on 30 June 1943.
 However, while his classmates became flight instructors, he was given a desk job in Manhattan, interviewing prospective cadets.

 In the fall of 1943, the Navy announced that all ensigns with a date of rank of 1 October or earlier would be promoted to lieutenant (j.g.).
 Holmes, however, had to pass a flight check before being promoted.

 Bored, he requested a transfer to become a flight instructor or aircraft delivery pilot.
 In April 1944, he was transferred to Naval Air Station Dallas, where he delivered T-6 Texan trainer aircraft.
 In June, he was assigned to Air Ferry Squadron 3 on Mare Island, California, where he flew different types of aircraft from factories to bases in the United States.

 After the end of the war, he returned to civilian life in 1946.
 He returned to work as a traffic controller at the New York center.
-He also attended Brooklyn Law School part-time and earned two degrees: an LL.B. in 1954 and a LL.M. in 1955.
-He passed the New York State bar and opened a part-time practice.
-However, he went to work at the Federal Aviation Administration, the successor to the Civil Aeronautics Administration, and remained there until his retirement in 1973.
+He also attended Brooklyn Law School part-time and earned two degrees: an LL.B. in 1954 and an LL.M. in 1955.
+He passed the New York State bar and initially opened a part-time practice, but went on to work at the Federal Aviation Administration, the successor to the Civil Aeronautics Administration, and remained there until his retirement in 1973.

 Oscar Wayman Holmes died in Mitchellville, Maryland, on 5 November 2001.
-He and his wife Augusta Thomas Holmes had three or four children.
+He was married to Augusta Thomas Holmes for 53 years and had several children.